Skip to contents

 JAGS can be downloaded from the JAGS website.
 Subsequently, we install the R packages with the install.packages() function.

-If you happen to use the new M1 Mac machines with Apple silicon, see this blogpost outlining how to install JAGS on M1.
+{r install.packages(c("RoBMA", "weightr", "metafor")) If you happen to use the new M1 Mac machines with Apple silicon, see this blogpost outlining how to install JAGS on M1.
 In short, you will have to install Intel version of R (Intel/x86-64) from CRAN, not the Arm64 (Apple silicon) version.
+Note that there might have been some changes in the installation process since the blogpost was written and there might be a JAGS version compatible with Apple silicon available now.

 Once all of the packages are installed, we can load them into the workspace with the library() function.